 According To Our Research, Shipman Beach Is Big Island's Most Underrated

 Something that spectacular must be difficult to get to, right?
 It's actually not too bad!
-In fact, it's just a 2.5 mile hike down an easy, scenic trail which I'm getting ready to tell you all about.
-But first...
-Let me tell you the best part: At the end of the hike, you're rewarded with a beautiful secluded beach that never has a crowd. 🤫 If you’re new to Hawaii this is an awesome adventure to kick off your stay.
+In fact, it's just a 2.5 mile hike down an easy, scenic trail.
+The best part of the trek?
+At the end of the hike, you're rewarded with a beautiful secluded beach that never has a crowd.
 Between the sea turtles, giant banyan trees, and blue waters, you’ll feel like you’ve walked into a fairy tale in Shipman Beach.

 Finding the hike to Shipman Beach shouldn’t be much of a struggle.
 You could just follow the voice in the back of your mind telling you to forget your responsibilities and go find an adventure.
 That alone should plant you right around the trailhead.
 But, if you’re internal BPS (Beach Positioning System) is on the fritz, we’ve got you covered with step-by-step directions below.